danieljancar/hangbuddies/CONTRIBUTING.md

 - `develop` - Main development branch (default).
 - `{issue-nr}-issue-description` - Branch off from `develop` for each issue.
-- `beta` - Branch for the next release.
+- `staging` - Branch for the next release.
 - `hotfix/{description}` - Branch for critical bug fixes.

-Before a new release comes out, we create a beta branch from `develop` where last minute changes and testing can be done and a beta prerelease is published.
-Once the beta is stable, it is merged into `master` and tagged with the release version.
-After the release, the `beta` branch is merged back into `develop`.
+Before a new release comes out, we use `staging` branch from `develop` where last minute changes and testing can be done and a beta prerelease is published.
+Once the `staging` is stable, it is merged into `master` and tagged with the release version.
+After the release, the `staging` branch is merged back into `develop`.

 #### Example